alpinebuster/as-docs/content/as/themes.md

 ### Custom CSS

-Blockbench is built using web technology.
-If you want to further customize the appearance of Blockbench, you can use the style language of the web: CSS.
+AS is built using web technology.
+If you want to further customize the appearance of AS, you can use the style language of the web: CSS.

 You can enter CSS rules into the Custom CSS editor at the bottom of the theme dialog.
 For example, use this code to give dialogs a frosted glass background: